GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 #### Create an OAuth credential

 This process registers an OpenId client with oxd which help you get tokens and authenticate the token.
-The Plugin behaves as per selected mode.
+The plugin behaves as per selected mode.
 There are three modes.

 | Mode | DESCRIPTION |
 |----------------|-------------|